Anne O'Hare McCormick: Growing influence

+Death and legacy

+McCormick died in New York on May 29, 1954, and is buried at Gate of Heaven cemetery in Hawthorne, NY.
+Her death was reported on the front page of the paper.
+According to reporter Julia Edwards, in the chapter 'Anne O'Hare McCormick and the Changing Times' in her book Women of the World: The Great Foreign Correspondents, McCormick "established a new standard for commentary on world affairs.
+Displacing generations of armchair pundits, she explored a world in conflict to answer the question - Why?"
+McCormick was modest about her journalistic achievements.
+“Crises were popping all over Europe at the time, so it isn’t strange that I bumped into a few,” she said.
+About her accomplishments and that of other contemporary newspaperwomen, she said: “We had tried hard not to talk—meaning too much—but just to sneak toward the city desk and the cable desk, and the editorial sanctum and even the publisher's office with masculine sang-froid.”

+She preferred to stay in the limelight, not allowing that articles be written about her and not revealing any details of her private life, anxious as she was that personal fame could interfere with “the kind of impersonal and uncolored reporting ... on which the maintenance of a free press and therefore a free society depend.”
+She was not an advocate for feminist causes, but did encourage women to enter professional public life and advocated for women's talents to be utilized by government and business.

-President Eisenhower called her "a truly great reporter, respected at home and abroad for her keen analysis and impartial presentation of the news developments of our day.
+President Dwight D. Eisenhower called her "a truly great reporter, respected at home and abroad for her keen analysis and impartial presentation of the news developments of our day.
 She will be greatly missed by all the members of the newspaper profession and the hundreds of thousands of readers who followed her column in the New York Times."
+Times reporter James Reston said, "She put a glow on everything she wrote," and in 1999, 45 years after her death, said, "She is in my mind still."
 British Foreign Minister Anthony Eden called her a "champion of all good causes."
 French Foreign Minister Georges Bidault said "this woman... has left us at a moment when her courage and her clairvoyance would have been particularly precious for us."

 Honors

 In 1945, the Altrusa International service club for executive and professional women presented McCormick with its distinguished service award.

 In 1949, the American Irish Historical Society presented McCormick with a gold medal "in recognition of her eminence in journalism."

 The New York Newspaper Women's Club, where McCormick served multiple terms as vice president, created the Anne O'Hare McCormick Journalism Scholarship in her memory.
 The scholarship is for female students at the Columbia University Graduate School of Journalism, with the first $500 memorial scholarship being awarded to Mary Kay Johnson of Wakefield, Rhode Island, in 1955.

-McCormick received the Siena Medal From Theta Phi Alpha in 1941.
+McCormick received the Siena Medal from Theta Phi Alpha in 1941.